Feature Case Studies

 Traditional Problem: Traditional bids from contractors often lack specificity around exactly what is being paid for and why.
 This makes it very difficult for owners to make intelligent decisions about what they are buying and who to hire for their renovation.

-Bolster Solution: Bolster's On-Target Bid breaks down every task into its raw material and installation costs and reveals the resources the General Contractor requires to deliver the project on time and on budget.
+Bolster Solution: A Bolster Bid breaks down every task into its raw material and installation costs and reveals the resources the General Contractor requires to deliver the project on time and on budget.
 This proprietary format empowers owners to ask the right questions and obtain like-for-like pricing information from any competing contractors so they can make the right hiring decision.

 Luxury Kitchen Renovation in the Upper West Side